alranel/PicoMQTT/README.md

 * [PlatformIO](https://registry.platformio.org/libraries/mlesniew/PicoMQTT/installation)

 Additionally, PicoMQTT requires a recent version of the board core:

-** For ESP8266 core version 3.1 or later
+* For ESP8266 core version 3.1 or later
-** For ESP32 core version 2.0.7 or later
+* For ESP32 core version 2.0.7 or later
+* For Arduino GIGA R1 version 4.0.10 or later

 ## Quickstart